Presque Isle State Park: Recreation

 Boats of nearly any variety are permitted on Lake Erie at Presque Isle State Park.
-Boats with internal combustion engines are prohibited in the interior lagoons, except for Grave Yard Pond, where a concession rents motor and pontoon boats, canoes, and kayaks for recreational use.
+Boats with internal combustion engines are prohibited in the interior lagoons, except for Graveyard Pond, where a concession rents motor and pontoon boats, canoes, and kayaks for recreational use.
 The park also has a 500-slip marina, open to boats up to 42 ft, and five boat launches.
 Boat tours provide views of the park, lake, bay, and Erie skyline.
-All boats must have a current registration from any state.
-Water conditions on Lake Erie can change with little notice, and boaters are asked to use caution.
+All boats must have a current registration from any state or country.
+Water conditions on Lake Erie can change with little notice, so boaters are advised to exercise caution.

 Water skiing and scuba diving are permitted at Presque Isle State Park in designated waters of Lake Erie.
 Water skiing must take place in Presque Isle Bay or out on Lake Erie and is prohibited within 500 ft of the shore.
 Scuba divers must be certified and are required to register at the park office to obtain information on the waters that are open to diving.

 Presque Isle State Park has two distinct fishing zones.
 Lake Erie is home to perch, trout, walleye, bass, and steelhead.
 Presque Isle Bay is the home of muskellunge, northern pike, crappie, smelt, as well as other fish that swim in from the lake.
 Trout fishing is also allowed in the two waterworks basins, which are stocked by the Pennsylvania Fish and Boat Commission.
-Hunting is prohibited at Presque Isle State Park with the exception of controlled duck and goose hunting seasons in designated blinds.
+Hunting is prohibited at Presque Isle State Park except for controlled duck and goose hunting seasons in designated blinds.

 Presque Isle State Park, which has 13 beaches, is home to the only surf swimming in Pennsylvania.
 Beaches are open from Memorial Day to Labor Day with swimming permitted when lifeguards are on duty from 10:00 EDT to 20:00 EDT.
 Extensive picnic facilities are available at most of the swimming areas.